requireiot/MySoilSensorESP32/README.md

 In summer, I have a lot of potted plants out on the balcony, and I need to know when to water them.
-Indoors, most of my home automation gadgets are based on [MySensors](https://www.mysensors.org/), but out on the balcony the signal is too weak, so I needed something Wifi-based, but without the high battery consumption typical of Wifi solutions.
+Indoors, most of my home automation gadgets are based on [MySensors](https://www.mysensors.org/), but out on the balcony the signal is too weak, so I needed something WiFi-based, but without the high battery consumption typical of WiFi solutions.

 ## Design decisions